-I ate this sandwich in London which had applesauce on it, it was really good.
+I ate this sandwich in London.
+It had applesauce on it and was really good.

 I became a certified Software Carpentry instructor this year.
 Interactively teaching many dozens of students continues to be something I’m interested in but find much more difficult that the one on one interactions I have much more practice with.

 LIGO found gravitational waves this year!
 I didn’t do anything to help with this this year, but I did a long time ago.

 This fall I started interviewing with companies.
 It was interesting to finally see firsthand what interviews were like.
 I spent a lot of time at the Recurse Center helping RCers prepare for interviews if interviewing was something that there were nervous about.
 Sometimes I debriefed them after interviews to assess the value of this preparation, but actually being interviewed was much better.

 Over three trips out west (many thanks to very patient and hospitable friends for housing me!), the most fun interview by far was working with Amjad and Haya of repl.it.
 I spent three days with them helping implement a Python debugger for their online REPL/IDE product.
 At every company at which I interviewed, I was impressed with my interviewers and the teams I was applying to join.